flexbox/codeless/README.md

 <br />

 <div align="center"><strong>Start your next Middleman project in seconds</strong></div>
-<div align="center">A highly scalable, rails ready foundation with the best DX and a focus on SEO & best practices.</div>
+<div align="center">A highly scalable, Ruby on Rails ready foundation with the best DX with a focus on SEO & best practices.</div>
 <br />
 <div align="center">